SyncfusionExamples/Building-Apps-for-Microsoft-Teams-with-Blazor-using-Syncfusion-Components/README.md

 ## Support and feedback

-* For any other queries, reach our [Syncfusion support team](https://www.syncfusion.com/support/directtrac/incidents/newincident) or post the queries through the [Community forums](https://www.syncfusion.com/forums) and submit a feature request or a bug through our [Feedback portal](https://www.syncfusion.com/feedback).
+* For any other queries, reach our [Syncfusion&reg; support team](https://www.syncfusion.com/support/directtrac/incidents/newincident) or post the queries through the [Community forums](https://www.syncfusion.com/forums) and submit a feature request or a bug through our [Feedback portal](https://www.syncfusion.com/feedback).
 * To renew the subscription, click [renew](https://www.syncfusion.com/sales/products) or contact our sales team at salessupport@syncfusion.com | Toll Free: 1-888-9 DOTNET.

 ## License

-Syncfusion  Blazor Components is available under the Syncfusion Essential Studio program, and can be licensed either under the Syncfusion Community License Program or the Syncfusion commercial license.
+Syncfusion&reg;  Blazor Components is available under the Syncfusion&reg; Essential Studio program, and can be licensed either under the Syncfusion&reg; Community License Program or the Syncfusion&reg; commercial license.

-To be qualified for the Syncfusion Community License Program, you must have gross revenue of less than one (1) million U.S. dollars (USD 1,000,000.00) per year and have less than five (5) developers in your organization, and agree to be bound by Syncfusion’s terms and conditions.
+To be qualified for the Syncfusion&reg; Community License Program, you must have gross revenue of less than one (1) million U.S. dollars (USD 1,000,000.00) per year and have less than five (5) developers in your organization, and agree to be bound by Syncfusion&reg; terms and conditions.

 Customers who do not qualify for the community license can contact sales@syncfusion.com for commercial licensing options.

-You may not use this product without first purchasing a Community License or a Commercial License, as well as agreeing to and complying with Syncfusion's license terms and conditions.
+You may not use this product without first purchasing a Community License or a Commercial License, as well as agreeing to and complying with Syncfusion&reg; license terms and conditions.

-The Syncfusion license that contains the terms and conditions can be found at [https://www.syncfusion.com/content/downloads/syncfusion_license.pdf](https://www.syncfusion.com/content/downloads/syncfusion_license.pdf)
+The Syncfusion&reg; license that contains the terms and conditions can be found at [https://www.syncfusion.com/content/downloads/syncfusion_license.pdf](https://www.syncfusion.com/content/downloads/syncfusion_license.pdf)

-## About Syncfusion
+## About Syncfusion&reg;

-Founded in 2001 and headquartered in Research Triangle Park, N.C., Syncfusion has more than 29,000 customers and more than 1 million users, including large financial institutions, Fortune 500 companies, and global IT consultancies.
+Founded in 2001 and headquartered in Research Triangle Park, N.C., Syncfusion&reg; has more than 29,000 customers and more than 1 million users, including large financial institutions, Fortune 500 companies, and global IT consultancies.

 Today we provide 1,800+ controls and frameworks for web ([ASP.NET Core](https://www.syncfusion.com/aspnet-core-ui-controls), [ASP.NET MVC](https://www.syncfusion.com/aspnet-mvc-ui-controls), [ASP.NET WebForms](https://www.syncfusion.com/jquery/aspnet-web-forms-ui-controls), [JavaScript](https://www.syncfusion.com/javascript-ui-controls), [Angular](https://www.syncfusion.com/angular-ui-components), [React](https://www.syncfusion.com/react-ui-components), [Vue](https://www.syncfusion.com/vue-ui-components), and [Blazor](https://www.syncfusion.com/blazor-components), mobile ([Xamarin](https://www.syncfusion.com/xamarin-ui-controls), [Flutter](https://www.syncfusion.com/flutter-widgets), [UWP](https://www.syncfusion.com/uwp-ui-controls), and [JavaScript](https://www.syncfusion.com/javascript-ui-controls)), and desktop development ([WinForms](https://www.syncfusion.com/winforms-ui-controls), [WPF](https://www.syncfusion.com/wpf-ui-controls), and [UWP](https://www.syncfusion.com/uwp-ui-controls) and [WinUI](https://www.syncfusion.com/winui-controls))).
 We provide ready-to deploy enterprise software for dashboards, reports, data integration, and big data processing.
 Many customers have saved millions in licensing fees by deploying our software